PerryRhodan/TTSDK-Animation/README.md

 ```

 ## Focus and target draw position
+A key functionaility is the Focus class, which basically acts as a global camera position.
+Additionally a drawing position can specifiy an individual images position and orientation.
+Again, the example below uses the same Canvas, GraphicsContext, Focus, and DrawingPosition as the first example.

 ```java
 // To demonstrate the focus and drawing position
 // a bit more, lets set up a similar test